 Governors are one of the largest volunteer forces in the country and have an important part to play in raising school standards.
-The role of the governing board is absolutely key to the effectiveness of our school.
+The role of the governing body is absolutely key to the effectiveness of our school.

 The Governing Body fulfils three key, strategic roles:

 Within Appleby Primary School, we achieve this through half-termly meetings of Full Governors and its two sub-committees which deal in detail with the two main aspects of the governing body’s work.
-Individual governors also act a link between a specific curriculum area and the governing body.
+Individual governors also act as a link between a specific curriculum area and the governing body.